customgento/module-cli-tax-editor-m2/README.md

-# CustomGento_CliTaxEditor
+# CLI Tax Editor for Magento 2
-Magento 2 module, which provides new console commands to edit the tax configuration.
+CLI Tax Editor for Magento 2 adds a CLI command to update tax rates.
+This is pretty useful for general tax rate changes in a country, which must be applied exactly at a specific date.
+It is possible to define a new rate for a range of tax rate IDs.

 ## Commands